top of page

 BODY AND SOUL

-WHAT: Mat Pilates and Sit-Fit exercise classes at Skidaway Island United Methodist Church (SIUMC)
+WHAT: Mat Pilates and Sit-Fit exercise classes at Skidaway Island Methodist Church (SIMC)

 WHEN: Mondays, Wednesdays and Fridays.
 Mat Pilates, 9:15-10:10 a.m.; Sit Fit: 10:15-11:10 a.m.